Appellate Courts >

 For definitions of other terms related to eviction proceedings, consult Minn.
 Stat. § 504B.001.

-Affidavit of Service by U.S. Mail Delivery (Word)
+Affidavit of Service by U.S. Mail Delivery (PDF)

-You may file one affidavit of service listing multiple documents if you served those documents on the same date, in the same manner, and on the same parties.
+You may file one affidavit or certificate listing multiple documents if you serve those documents on the same date and on the same parties.